File System Store draft, to be re-read

 To book an object, touch the corresponding file (i.e. set its modification date to now).

 Each box is a folder named

-where ACCOUNT are 64 hex digits and BOX is either in-queue, private, or public.
+where ACCOUNT are 64 hex digits and BOX is either messages, private, or public.
 Each hash within a box is an empty file named after the hash (64 lowercase hex digits).